yididyayoseph/sba-command-line-git/README.md

 # sba-command-line-git

 # This assessment contains 2 parts.
 Each part is explained below.
+You will have 60 minutes to complete the entire assessment (Parts 1 and 2)

 ## Part One: Git Basics